Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 First, let’s clarify who can do yoga.
 (Hint: it’s not just for bendy people.)

-You don’t need to be flexible or have perfect posture or balance to do yoga.
+You don’t have to be flexible or need perfect posture or balance to do yoga.
 It’s about much more than cool-looking poses.
-In fact, poses are only a small part of yoga.
+Poses are only a small part of yoga.

 Yoga involves a combination of poses, meditation, breathing, and observation techniques.
-It’s about fostering your mind-body connection, which can greatly benefit stroke recovery.
+It’s about fostering your mind-body connection, one of the key benefits of yoga for stroke patients.

-In fact, mind-body connection is at the core of stroke rehabilitation.
-Physical and occupational therapy revolve around rewiring the brain (through neuroplasticity) to improve movement in the body for increased functional abilities.
+The mind-body connection is at the core of stroke rehabilitation.
+Physical and occupational therapy aim to rewire the brain (through neuroplasticity) to improve movement in the body for increased functional abilities.
+Yoga is stimulating to our brains as it improves communication between the brain and body (i.e., your “mind-body connection”).

 The simplicity of the yoga practice allows stroke patients to reap many different benefits.